zowe/docs-site/docs/guides/api-mediation-usingapiml.md

-# How to onboard an existing Spring Boot REST API service using Zowe API Mediation Layer
+# Onboard an existing Spring Boot REST API service with Zowe API Mediation Layer

 Zowe API Mediation Layer provides a single point of access for mainframe service REST APIs.
 For a high-level overview of this component, see [API Mediation Layer](api-mediation-overview.md).